asinghvi92/Sentiment-Analyzer-/README.md

 Sentiment Analysis on movie review database using natural language processing

 - Performs sentiment classification as positive or negative based on IMDB movie reviews database
+- Used machine learning algorithms like Naive Bayes' and Perceptron
 - Detailed python code with comments is provided in .py file
 - Results and analysis are included in the report attached